ericmichael/fall-2019-sw1-finalproject/README.md

 You should make a branch per user story, then merge that branch into master when it is done.

 **IMPORTANT: You are responsible for writing the tests and passing them.**

+**ALSO: Don't forget to add whatever.auto_upgrade! to your models.rb and whatever.auto_migrate! to spec/spec_helper.rb**

 *Run tests with: `bundle exec rspec spec/part2_spec.rb`